Stefan Molyneux: Family-of-origin relationships

 Molyneux refers to the family that people are born into as their "family-of-origin", or "FOO".
 He suggests that family-of-origin relationships may sometimes be detrimental, and individuals who are unsatisfied with their childhood relationships would benefit from severing such involuntary relationships as adults, or "deFOO".
 He views all adult relationships as being voluntary and discretionary rather than a duty.
 Molyneux has said:

 A disciplinary panel at the College of Psychologists of Ontario spoke critically of "deFOOing" after a professional investigation into Molyneux's wife, saying that by the standards of the College, it "may be appropriate to recommend family separation in cases of abuse" only after a suitable evaluation of patient history to "ascertain whether the advice [is] warranted in the circumstances".
 According to a 2008 article in The Guardian, both Molyneux and his wife have dissociated from their biological families.

 Molyneux and "deFOOing" were subjects of an investigative documentary by Channel 5 in the United Kingdom, which aired on August 20, 2015.
 The same subjects were also featured on the February 18, 2016, episode of the documentary series Dark Net.
 The episode calls Freedomain Radio a cult.

+Reception

+American libertarian philosopher David Gordon wrote of Molyneux's 2007 book Universally Preferable Behavior: A Rational Proof for Secular Ethics that, "Because of his facile intelligence, he thinks that he has a talent for philosophical argument and need not undertake the hard labor of learning how such arguments are constructed.
+Unfortunately for him and his book, he is mistaken" and "He fails, and fails miserably.
+His arguments are often preposterously bad."